-During the reporting period, comments on the EIA of polder 14/1 were received from WB and those are being addressed.
-The comments on other EIAs of Package-03 are being also addressed.
-Earlier, after approval from WB, EAPs of Contractor of W01 and ESMPs of Contractor of W02 were translated in Bengali and Chinese languages.
-Contractor of W01 conducted training on EHS issues for its 1,329 expatriate and local staff, and Contractor of W02 conducted the said trainings for its 851 local and expatriate staff.
+During the reporting period, WB comments on the EIA of polder 14/1 were addressed, the report was shared with IPOE (environment) and currently under his review.
+WB comments on EIA of Polder 14/1 are also being addressed with remaining EIAs of Package-03.
+After approval from WB, EAPs of Contractor of W01 were translated in Bengali and Chinese languages during the reporting period.
+Bi-Annual Environmental Monitoring Report was submitted to WB and received WB comments and submitted the revised report addressing the comments.
+Fourth Annual Environmental Audit was carried out by 3rd Party M&E Consultants during the reporting period.
+Contractor of W01 conducted training on EHS issues for its 1, 606 expatriate and local staff, and Contractor of W02 conducted the said trainings for its 885 local and expatriate staff.
 Some refresher training was ongoing during the quarter.
 Twice-monthly environmental checklists are being submitted by the Contractors to the supervision consultants.